mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 mechanism for unambiguously choosing one, at both endpoints as well as along the path.

+### Start-of-flow versus continual signaling

+There are two possible points in the design space here: these signals could be continually exposed throughout the flow, or could be exposed only on the first few packets of a connection (those corresponding to the cryptographic and/or transport state handshakes in the overlying protocols).

+In the former case, an
+on-path device could re-establish state in the middle of a flow; e.g. due to a reboot of the device, due to a NAT association change without the endpoints' knowledge, or due to idle periods longer than the TO_ESTABLISHED timeout value.
+The on-path device would receive no special information about which packets were associated with the start of association.
+In this case, the series of exposed association tokens, echo tokens, and confirmation nonces can also be observed to derive a running round-trip time estimate for the flow.

+In the latter case, an on-path device would need to observe the start of the flow to establish state, and would be able to distinguish connection-start packets from other packets.

 ## Bidirectional Stop Signaling {#stop-signaling}

 The transport-independent state machine uses bidirectional stop signaling to tear down state.
-This requires a stop signal to be observed in one direction, and a stop confirmation signal to be observed in the other, to complete closing an association.
+This requires a stop signal to be observed in one direction, and a stop confirmation signal to be observed in the other, to complete tearing down an association.

 A stop signal is directly carried or otherwise encoded in the protocol header to indicate that a flow is ending, whether normally or abnormally, and that state associated with the flow should be torn down.
-Upon decoding a stop signal, a device on path should move the flow from uniflow state to zero, or from associated state to half-close state, to wait for a confirmation signal in the other direction.
-While in half-close state, state will be maintained until a timer set to TO_ASSOCIATED expires, with any packet forwarded in either direction reseting the timer.
+Upon decoding a stop signal, a device on path should move the flow from uniflow state to zero, or from associated state to stop-wait state, to wait for a confirmation signal in the other direction.
+While in stop-wait state, state will be maintained until a timer set to TO_ASSOCIATED expires, with any packet forwarded in either direction reseting the timer.